openframeworks/ofSite/_documentation/graphics/ofImage_.markdown

 _description: _

-Draws the ofImage into the ofVec2f location and with the width and height, with any attendant scaling that may occur from fitting the ofImage into the width and height.
+Draws the ofImage into the x,y,z location with the default height and width.
+You should ensure that you turn on depth sorting using glEnable(GL_DEPTH) before trying to draw multiple objects into z-space.